kchu25/kchu25.github.io/blog/hash_fcn.md

  @@

 Constructing a universal hash function from a family of such functions is straightforward.
-Here's how we can do it:
+Here's a way to do it:
 * Fix a prime number $M$
 * Suppose that the keys in the universe can be encoded as a vector of positive integers as $(x_1,x_2,\dots,x_k)$
 * Uniformly choose numbers $r_1,r_2,\dots,r_k$ from $\{0,1,\dots,M-1\}$